hulous/hulous/README.md

 - Languages.Backend ...
 Ruby, Java, PHP, C++
 - Languages.Frontend ..
 TypeScript, Angular
 - Frameworks ..........
 Rails, Spring Boot, Angular
 - Currently ...........
-Learning Spring Boot / Angular, and How to run some LLM locally on side.
+Looking for new challenge(s), and How to run some LLM locally.

 ```